-Ajanta Ellora Caves are situated in Aurangabad district of Maharastra, India.
+Ajanta Ellora Caves are situated in the Aurangabad district of Maharastra, India.
 Ajanta Caves and Ellora Caves have been declared as UNESCO World Heritage Sites.

 The rock-cut Buddhist viharas and chaityas of Ajanta Caves